Vacaciones en Acapulco (El Chavo del Ocho): Part 1

-It all begins when Professor Jirafales goes to Don Ramón's house, having confiscated a silver-cleaning liquid from Chilindrina.
+It all begins when Professor Jirafales goes to Don Ramón's house, having confiscated a silver-cleaning liquid from La Chilindrina.
 Professor Jirafales tells her that he suspects Chilindrina stole it.
 This suspicion increases when Don Ramón notices that a $20 bill has disappeared from his desk.
 Later, Chilindrina tells her father that she actually took the money to buy the silver-cleaning liquid, as the product was being raffled off.

 Chilindrina won the raffle and, as a prize, takes her father, Don Ramón, to Acapulco.
 Doña Florinda, offended that the mob is going to Acapulco, decides to go with Quico and Professor Jirafales.
 Doña Clotilde decides to go with Don Ramón to Acapulco, so, in the end, El Chavo is left alone in the neighborhood.
 Señor Barriga arrives at the neighborhood to collect the rent and after learning that no one is there and that everyone went to Acapulco, he also decides to leave and take Chavo to his favorite hotel in Acapulco, making Chavo happy.